SamvitJ/samvitj.github.io/blog-source/_posts/2022-04-01-job-search.md

 ### 2. Taking time off

-As one can see from the opening statistics (66 interviews and 150 total conversations across 11+ companies), interviewing takes a lot of time, especially if you cast a wide net!
+As one can see from the opening statistics, interviewing takes a lot of time, especially if you cast a wide net!

 I'm personally of the opinion that if you *can* take time off to interview, you should.
 This is both better for your interview performance and mental health, and (in my opinion) fairer to the company you work for, than trying to embed interviews into a busy work schedule.

+Depending on how much time off you can take, however, your mileage might vary.

 ### 3. Interview order